Lacing (drugs): Flavor masker

 Sometimes a flavor masker is added to give a more pleasant experience.

 Psychoactive mimics

 Lacing/cutting agents may be psychoactive.

 Certain fake drugs include other controlled drugs, or they may include synthetic drugs with similar properties.
 Uncertainty of an identity of the substance may increase the risk of an overdose.

 A related, yet distinct problem is the trade of counterfeit medications with pills including substances such as fentanyl which can be used recreationally.

+Levamisole

+Levamisole is frequently used to cut cocaine.

+In the body, levamisole is converted into aminorex, a substance with amphetamine-like stimulant effects and a long duration of action.

+Despite yielding these desired stimulant effects as a psychoactive mimic, levamisole is also associated with levamisole-induced necrosis syndrome.

 Reasons for lacing

 Illegal drug trade

 Drugs may be sold to end users who are unaware they have been laced or are unaware what was used to lace them.
 At various points in the supply chain, in order to maximize profitability, many drugs are adulterated with cutting agents.
 Substances with similar physical and/or chemical properties can be used so the end product most closely resembles what it is purported to be.
 Inert substances with similar physical properties can be used to increase weight without changing the look and feel.
 Less expensive or easier to obtain compounds with similar chemical properties may be used to lace heavily adulterated drugs while still maintaining some psychoactive potency.